(510) 493 - 2484

 Islamic Worldview

-Common Approaches to Curriculum
+Common Approaches to Islamic Education

-Common Approaches to Curriculum
+Common Approaches to Islamic Education

 The Amanah Academy Approach